will-the-g/CPSC_298_LLM/lectures/lecture03.md

 # Lecture 2 - Feb.
 14, 2024

 ## Housekeeping
-- still working on NixOS Flake
 - [How to hook in Discord](https://gist.github.com/SGTGunner/50d6a3cc0d489cf779f77695ba3e22ea)
 - AzureAI - credit usage being determined
 - GitHub collaborators
 - Setting up Aider
+- May be using local LLM training w/Aider (poll)
+- Still working on NixOS Flake
 - Quiz to be placed on Discord/Canvas...
+- Where everyone should be:
+* Core repo cloned and forked
+* Aider installed
+* Added GitHub user jeffrey-l-turner to your forked repo
+* Discord CI channel notifications for push pull
+* Pull Request for homework submitted to YOUR fork, not mine...

 ## Class Notes - Language, Code & Symbol Manipulation